-In general, strategic management account is the process of identify, collect, select, and analyze accounting data to help the management team make planned decision and evaluate managerial efficiency (Hoque, 2001).
+In general, strategic management accounting is the process of identifying, collecting, selecting, and analyzing accounting data to help the management team make strategic decisions and evaluate organizational effectiveness (Hoque, 2001).
 Strategic management accounting systems are techniques and approaches that have recently been proposed as a means of overcoming the limitations of traditional management accounting methods in dealing with strategic issues (Korravee and Phapruke, 2010).
 In order to realize the use of strategic management accounting techniques, two conditions of the strategic concept must be met.
 First, the long-term and futuristic time-frame, and second, the centralized external perspective (Guilding et al., 2000).
 Arunruangsirilert and Chonglerttham (2017) classify the usage of strategic management accounting techniques into five groups as follows: